 CONS

-The Net Promoter Score offers actionable insights into how to build the best possible customer experience.
-Let’s see how you can use it to grow your business:
+NPS offers actionable insights into how to build the best possible customer experience.
+Let’s see how you can use it to grow your business.

-NPS is a customer loyalty metric that predicts business growth and measures the willingness of customers to recommend a company’s products or services to others.
+NPS predicts business growth and measures customers’ willingness to recommend your company’s products or services to others.

-It is based on single-question surveys that ask customers to state how likely they are to recommend a company on a scale of 0 – 10, with 10 being the most likely.
+It is based on single-question surveys that ask customers to rate their likelihood of recommending your company on a scale of 0 to 10, with 10 being the most likely.

 You can easily calculate your company’s NPS by subtracting the percentage of Detractors from the percentage of Promoters.
 A positive NPS indicates that more customers are Promoters than Detractors, while a negative NPS indicates the opposite.

-Make better business decisions and boost your ROI by following these steps:
+Make better business decisions and boost your return on investment (ROI) by following these steps.

 In the end, it’s not really a matter of CSAT vs. NPS, but a matter of CSAT and NPS working together.
 If you’re looking to find out which product features are of interest to your clients and where to invest more cash flow for R&D, CSAT is the metric to check out.
 If you want to get an overview of your business as a whole, NPS is better.